BogomolovAl/White-book/Misprints and unclear moments in English Ethereum Wiki.md

 3) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-Dagger#birthday-attack) is misprint in the last paragraph: "that is memory-hard to computer but memory-easy to verify"

 4) [Here](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#a-next-generation-smart-contract-and-decentralized-application-platform): "smart property" broken/absent link.

 ## List of unclear moments

+1) [No common language criterion](https://github.com/ethereum/wiki/wiki/Glossary#surrounding-concepts-applications-and-governance): I don't get the idea at all.